Water in Hawaiʻi is a public trust resource, protected under the state Constitution and Water Code.

 Government agencies, including the Water Commission, have a duty to protect and restore ecological uses, traditional and customary Hawaiian practices, recreation, and scenic values.

-Hui o Na Wai ʻEhā and Maui Tomorrow, represented by Earthjustice, are working before the state Water Commission and in the courts to uphold the public trust, stop wasteful water diversions, and restore the Waiheʻe, North & South Waiehu, ʻĪao, and Waikapū Streams, traditionally known as "Nā Wai ʻEhā" or "The Four Great Waters" of Maui.
+Hui o Na Wai ʻEhā and Maui Tomorrow, represented by Earthjustice, are working before the state Water Commission and in the courts to uphold the public trust, stop wasteful water diversions, and restore the Waiheʻe, North & South Waiehu, and Waikapū Streams, and Wailuku River (also known as ʻĪao Stream).
+Together, these waterways are traditionally known as "Nā Wai ʻEhā" or "The Four Great Waters" of Maui.

 Legal Cases & Victories

-- Turning the Tide of History for Wailuku River (ʻĪao Stream) and Waikapū Stream: Under a settlement approved by the state Commission on Water Resources Management in April 2014, the two companies diverting waters, Wailuku Water Company and Hawaiian Commercial & Sugar, agreed to restore up to 10 million gallons per day (mgd) to Wailuku River and 2.9 mgd to Waikapū Stream.
+- Turning the Tide of History for Wailuku River and Waikapū Stream: Under a settlement approved by the state Commission on Water Resources Management in April 2014, the two companies diverting waters, Wailuku Water Company and Hawaiian Commercial & Sugar, agreed to restore up to 10 million gallons per day (mgd) to Wailuku River (also known as ʻĪao Stream) and 2.9 mgd to Waikapū Stream.
 On October 13, 2014, water returned to the two streams that had been diverted for more than 150 years.